KonradKiss/DynamoQL/README.md

 ## Syntax ##

-DynamoQL command syntax is case-insensitive.
+DynamoQL command syntax is case-insensitive while variable syntax is case-sensitive.
 Here I've used all uppercase commands while variables are differentiated via lowercase characters.

 ### Hash and Range types ###